GIScience/gis-training-resource-center/_sources/content/Mobile_Data_collection/en_SMT_ex4_.md

 ### 1. Background Information on UMAP

 uMap is an online platform that allows users to create custom maps with OpenStreetMap (OSM) as basemap layer.
-No installation nor registration is necessary.
+Neither installation nor registration is necessary.
 This enables users to quickly gain an intuitive overview of their data.
 Users can customize the appearance of the map and share it with others.
 It's particularly useful for collaborative mapping projects, quick visualization of geographic data, and creating custom maps tailored to specific needs.

 | Feature| QGIS | UMAP |